maheshbabu0143/ATM-Machine/README.md

 https://github.com/maheshbabu0143/ATM-Machine/assets/114313844/c55b6501-bb51-4f3d-a85a-9aa2a1da8c3c

 ---

 # For Developers

-## Contribution Guidelines

-### Working on Issues
+### Contributing

-If you see an issue that has not been raised, create an issue first, and discuss the changes you want to make with the project's lead developers

-### Writing Your First Pull Request

-First you'll want to fork ATM-Machine on Github

-Then create a branch for the issue you want to work on

-When finished, push from your branch, then use the "Compare and Pull request" button on Github to create a pull request

-Make sure to reference the issue your pull request addresses
+If you want to contribute to this project and make it better with new ideas, your pull request is very welcomed.
+If you find any issue just put it in the repository issue section, thank you.